-For contingent faculty who teach in more than one department, the request will be made to the department in which the majority of credits has been taught during the evaluation period.
+For contingent faculty who teach in more than one department, the application will be made to the department in which the majority of credits has been taught during the evaluation period.

-5.3 Faculty Appointment Procedure

-- 5.3.1 Department faculty and department head shall recommend long-term and short-term staffing priorities to their dean.
+- 5.3 Faculty Appointment Procedure - 5.3.1 Department faculty and department head shall recommend long-term and short-term staffing priorities to their dean.
 When authorization for a full-time departmental position is given, the dean of the college shall provide the department head with specific staffing guidelines, including the classification of instructional programs (CIP) code for the appointment and including budgetary considerations.
 All full-time, appointments with academic rank, except for one-semester and one-year term, academic administrators and Board initiated faculty appointments, shall originate within a department in accordance with the bylaws.
 All candidates proposed or recommended by the Board shall be given full consideration within the staffing guidelines and in accordance with Sections 5.3.2 through 5.3.4.
-The Board retains final appointment authority in all such Board-initiated appointments. - 5.3.2 In conducting its search for a person to fill a position, the department faculty, through the department head, must provide clear documentation that it has made a good faith effort to comply with existing federal and state laws regarding discrimination in employment and institutional procedures. - 5.3.3 When interviews of candidates for the position have been completed, the department faculty, through the department head, shall forward to the dean a written recommendation listing the department's candidate(s) in order of preference and the reasons for the preference.
+The Board retains final appointment authority in all such Board-initiated appointments.

+- 5.3.2 In conducting its search for a person to fill a position, the department faculty, through the department head, must provide clear documentation that it has made a good faith effort to comply with existing federal and state laws regarding discrimination in employment and institutional procedures. - 5.3.3 When interviews of candidates for the position have been completed, the department faculty, through the department head, shall forward to the dean a written recommendation listing the department's candidate(s) in order of preference and the reasons for the preference.
 This recommendation shall also include for each candidate a recommended salary range, initial appointment rank, and any special considerations.
 In the event that the dean rejects the department's recommendation(s), the dean shall meet with the department to discuss the rationale for the decision and then request further recommendation(s).
-If the dean is unable to agree to the department's recommendations, the search shall be declared failed. - 5.3.4 When agreement to make an appointment as provided in 5.3.3 is reached and all conditions of the appointment have been agreed to by the department head, dean, and PVPAA, an Employment Agreement will be sent by the PVPAA to the chosen candidate clearly specifying the type of appointment, CIP code, salary, eligibility for prior service credit, degree, and/or tenure conditions.
+If the dean is unable to agree to the department's recommendations, the search shall be declared failed. - When agreement to make an appointment as provided in 5.3.3 is reached and all conditions of the appointment have been agreed to by the department head, dean, and PVPAA, an Employment Agreement will be sent by the PVPAA to the chosen candidate clearly specifying the type of appointment, CIP code, salary, eligibility for prior service credit, degree, and/or tenure conditions.
 The PVPAA shall also send a Letter of Appointment detailing the terms of the Employment Agreement, including expectations and responsibilities of the position.
 The terms of appointment shall normally follow the departmental recommendations specified in Section 5.3.3.
-Any deviation from these recommendations shall be communicated to the department. - 5.3.4.1 Faculty may be appointed to a department other than is indicated in the Employment Agreement and Letter of Appointment for reasons specified in sections 1.1.7 (elimination or combination of departments), 3.4.4 (curriculum or academic program changes), or Article VII (financial exigency).
-Appointment to a different department for reasons other than those specified in sections 1.1.7, 3.4.4. or Article VII shall occur only upon mutual agreement of the faculty member and the PVPAA.
-In the circumstances described above, a new Employment Agreement and Letter of Appointment indicating this change will be issued to the faculty member. - 5.3.5 Contingent, adjunct, one-semester term and one-year term faculty appointments, including the award of ranks described in articles 5.2, are made at the discretion of the Board provided however that such appointments shall be made subsequent to a recommendation of the majority of all full-time faculty in the department of appointment.
+Any deviation from these recommendations shall be communicated to the department. - 5.3.5 Contingent, adjunct, one-semester term and one-year term faculty appointments, including the award of ranks described in articles 5.2, are made at the discretion of the Board provided however that such appointments shall be made subsequent to a recommendation of the majority of all full-time faculty in the department of appointment.

-Available teaching assignments will be offered to qualified contingent faculty in order of seniority and according to the procedure described in 5.3.6.
+Course assignments will be made to qualified contingent faculty in order of seniority according to the procedure described in 5.3.6.1.2 after consultation with the faculty.
 Qualifications will be determined by the department head, any applicable Bylaw provision, or an approved qualification list described in 6.2.1.1 if one exists.
-Failure to offer an available teaching assignment to a qualified contingent faculty will be grievable, however not offering an available course to an unqualified contingent faculty will be non-grievable.
+Not being assigned a course based on the qualification criteria listed above will be nongrievable.
 Seniority is based in order of priority on 1) number of semesters taught, 2) rank, 3) terminal degree, and 4) number of years since earning the highest degree.